simonpacis/obsidian-grammarly-plugin/README.md

 # Obsidian Grammarly Plugin

 **This project will no longer be maintained, as Grammarly has chosen to discontinue their SDK.
-The plugin will cease to function on Jan 10, 2024.**
+The plugin will cease to function on Jan 10, 2024.
+This decision was made exclusively by Grammarly, and there is nothing I can do.**

 This is a plugin for [Obsidian](https://obsidian.md) which adds [Grammarly](https://grammarly.com) support directly in your editor.